1-Week Guided Summer Tour of the Complete Ring Road of Iceland & Snaefellsnes

 Day 4 - Eastfjords

-Due only to their distance from Reykjavik, the Eastfjords are one of the country’s least-visited regions.
+Located as far away from Reykjavik as you can get, the Eastfjords remain one of Iceland’s least-visited regions.
 However, its striking beauty makes it a true treasure, featuring majestic dark peaked mountains, rugged coastlines, and a wealth of unique wildlife.

-Alternatively, you can treat yourself to a rejuvenating experience at the Vok baths.
-These geothermal baths offer a soothing soak in warm, mineral-rich waters, allowing you to unwind while marveling at the stunning landscapes that surround you.
+You can also treat yourself to a relaxing experience at the Vok Baths in Eglisstadir, a recently popular geothermal spa.
+Soak in the warm, mineral-rich waters while enjoying the breathtaking views that surround you.

-As the day draws to a close, you'll find yourself in the embrace of the Eastfjords, where you will spend the night in comfortable accommodation.
-Reflect on the day's discoveries and allow the tranquil ambiance of this remote and picturesque region to envelop you, ensuring you wake up refreshed and ready to embark on new adventures in the morning.
+As the day draws to a close, you'll find yourself in the embrace of the Eastfjords, where you will spend the night in a comfortable accommodation.
+Reflect on the day's discoveries and unwind in the peaceful ambiance of this remote, picturesque region.
+Wake up refreshed and ready for new adventures.

 Read more